Elbridge New York

 MANIFESTATIONS

-In this upbeat pub, the spirits enjoy watching the living owners and employees work, and the patrons having a good time drinking, eating and playing games.
+In such an upbeat pub, the spirits enjoy watching the living owners and employees work, as well as the patrons having a good time drinking, eating and playing games.
 Some also are stuck here because of their personal issues, sometimes showing their feelings through interactions with the living in the pub and other hot spots here.
 They find things to do to amuse themselves as well.

 Some spirits can’t resist playing with the building’s lights, turning them on and off.

-After closing time, a passerby was alarmed to see the lights being turned off and on in a rapid pace on the third floor, so the police were called.
+After closing hours, a passerby was alarmed to see the lights being turned off and on in a rapid pace on the third floor, so the police were called.

-After sneaking up the stairs to surprise what they assumed was a living perpetrator, police discovered no one living was offering the light show.
-It was just some spirit having fun.
+After sneaking up the stairs to surprise the living perpetrator, they discovered no one living was offering the light show.
+It was just some spirit having playtime.

 Clues

-Shadows with no living human source has been seen in the basement, making it a scary place for employees to go.
+Shadows have been seen in the basement, making it a scary place for employees to go.

-Glasses hanging over the bar have a mind of their own.
-They sometimes fly across the bar, or suddenly drop and shatter.
+Glasses hanging over the bar have minds of their own.
+They sometime fly across the bar, or suddenly drop and shatter.

-Footsteps are heard on empty stair and deserted floors above.
+Footsteps are heard on the stairs and on the floors above.

-The owners and staff report being treated to disembodied voices.
+The owners and staff may have been treated to disembodied voices.

 Unseen Presences